cedricormond00/RMS/README.md

-to monito# RMS
-Master thesis code repo.
-This repository will contain all the source code

-## General description of project
+# General description of project
 This project is a remote monitoring system to be used on the [Blue Diversion Autarky Project](https://www.eawag.ch/en/research/humanwelfare/wastewater/projects/autarky/), developed at EAWAG.

 The waterfall, currently only a prototype, requires that an operator come onsite regularly, to monitor the microbial water quality in the clean water tank.
 This is time-consuming and limits the possibility of performing high-quality field tests.